 Severe Weather Warning

-for people in the Snowy Mountains and Australian Capital Territory forecast
+for people in the Snowy Mountains forecast district.

-The Severe Weather Warning for parts of the Snowy Mountains and Australian
+The Severe Weather Warning for the Snowy Mountains forecast district has been

 The State Emergency Service advises that people should: